 When you choose to operate containers that span across multiple geographic regions, you are billed for the provisioned throughput and storage for each container in every region and the data transfer between regions.
 You will be billed for the provisioned throughput.

-You're billed for each hour the container or database exists, regardless of usage or if the container or database is active for less than an hour.
-For example, if you create a container or database and delete it 5 minutes later, your bill will reflect a 1 hour.
+You’re billed for each hour that the container or database exists, regardless of usage or whether the container or database is active for less than an hour.
+For example, if you create a container or database and delete it five minutes later, your bill will reflect one hour.

 You are charged for the maximum provisioned throughput for any given hour.

-If you increase provisioned throughput for a container or a set of containers at 9:30 AM from 100K RU/s to 200K RU/s and then lower provisioned throughput at 10:45 AM back to 100K RU/s, you will be charged for two hours of 200K RU/s.
+If you increase provisioned throughput for a container or a set of containers at 9:30 AM from 100K RU/s to 200K RU/s and then lower the provisioned throughput back to 100K RU/s at 10:45 AM, you will be charged for two hours of 200K RU/s.

-Azure Cosmos DB reserved capacity helps you save money by pre-paying for one-year or three-years of Cosmos DB provisioned throughput capacity allowing you to get a discount on the Cosmos DB provisioned throughput for databases and containers (tables/collections/graphs).
-Azure Cosmos DB reserved capacity can significantly reduce your Cosmos DB costs on regular prices with one-year or three-year upfront commitment.
-Reserved capacity provides a billing discount and does not affect the runtime state of your Cosmos DB resources.
-You can buy a reserved capacity for Cosmos DB in the Azure portal.
-To learn more about reserved capacity, read the Cosmos DB documentation.
+Azure Cosmos DB reserved capacity helps you save money by offering a discount if you prepay for one year or three years of provisioned throughput.
+Reserved capacity provides a billing discount and does not affect the runtime state of your resources.
+You can buy a reserved capacity for Azure Cosmos DB in the Azure portal.
+To learn more about reserved capacity, read the Azure Cosmos DB documentation.

 Estimate your monthly costs for Azure services